mrowrpurr/CommonLibSSE/README.md

 The library was created by Ryan McKenzie ([GitHub](https://github.com/Ryan-rsm-McKenzie), [Nexus](https://www.nexusmods.com/skyrimspecialedition/users/5687342)) in [2018](https://github.com/Ryan-rsm-McKenzie/CommonLibSSE/commit/224773c424bdb8e36c761810cdff0fcfefda5f4a).

+> _For my fork, here, each popular fork has its own branch_

 # Forks

 Today, there are a few important forks of `CommonLibSSE`: